My Edel is running out of hot water too soon. How can I prevent this?

 • Press MENU three times to exit the menus.

-Note that this mode uses both the electric immersion element AND the compressor together when the water falls below 38C and will switch back to compressor only operation once the water reaches 43C.
-This naturally uses more electricity, but gives a quicker recovery time.
+Note that this mode uses both the electric immersion element AND the heat pump together when the water falls below 38C and will switch back to heat pump only operation once the water reaches 43C.
+This naturally uses a little more electricity, but gives a quicker recovery time.

 If you are still running out of hot water after making these changes, then it is likely that your usage is higher than normal or that the cylinder may be undersized for your application.
-Look to reduce your water consumption by fitting eco shower heads, taking shorter showers and fitting aerating tap nozzles to reduce flow when handwashing.
+Look to reduce your water consumption by fitting eco shower heads, taking shorter showers and fitting aerating tap nozzles to reduce flow when hand washing.
+The Energy Savings Trust has more information on how to save water.

 https://energysavingtrust.org.uk/simple-ways-to-save-water-at-home/